Shida18719/heritage-housing-issue/README.md

 - It is assumed that this model will predict the client's inherited properties and any other houses in Ames, Iowa, using the input data feed into the dashboard widget.
 The prediction is made on the fly.
 - Heuristics: Currently, there is no approach to predict the house's sale price.
 - The training data to fit the model is sourced from Kaggle (See Dataset content, link above).
 The dataset has almost 1.5 thousand house records.
+- The project use case does not require an  NDA(Non Disclosure Agreement).
+Our client found a public dataset.
 - Train data - features: all variables, but target (SalesPrice)

 ---